saliksyed/mx/README.md

 * `mx.sin('x')` : sin(x)
 * `mx.tan('x')` : tan(x)

-### Background
+### Background & Philosophy
 I started Math-X out of frustrations from doing complex derivatives by hand when attempting to implement machine learning code.

+Math-X functions are written with the goal of clarity rather than efficiency.
+This is because the primary purpose of the library is analytical rather than computational (if you are looking for a library to do fast vector math and operations then this is the wrong tool).

+Math-X is aimed at computing symbolic expressions for derivatives and integrals over high dimensional vectors and matrices.
+Once the correct mathematical expressions have been formulated within Math-X they should be used as a starting point to generate performance optimized code for actual evaluation.

-The long-term vision for MX is to pair the simple in-browser symbolic differentiation and integration tools with a WebGL or Cuda backed execution engine to enable fast implementations of mathematical code on the web.
+The long-term vision for MX is to pair the  simple in-browser symbolic differentiation and integration tools with a GPU backed execution engine to enable fast implementations of mathematical code on the web.

-Currently this initial version library only supports scalar expressions but the next release should add support for vector and matrix based operations and support for symbolic integration.
+Currently the initial library only supports scalar expressions but the next release should add support for vector and matrix based operations and support for symbolic integration.

 ### Running Tests